Ya Ho Wha 13: Ya Ho Wa 13

 By the end of 1974, the Source Family had tried to move to Hawaii but were met with hostility, which forced them to temporarily relocate to Northern California before eventually returning.
-This album was recorded during that time and the tension is apparent.
+This album was recorded during that time, and the tension is apparent.
 It has been described as “a more personalized, painfully vulnerable” collection of songs.
-This long-lost final opus of Ya Ho Wha with Father's participation was recently released by Swordfish Records.
-It was recorded in the spring of 1975, just after Ya Ho Wha's spontaneous visit to the India, which culminated in his initiation in the Great Pyramid of Giza on Easter Sunday.
-He was en route to the US via France when the plane was re-routed due to a storm and forced to land in Cairo Egypt.
-Upon arrival the group (there were four traveling) hailed a taxi, and the taxi driver suggested they stay at his brothers house and the next morning at 4am they proceeded to the Great Pyramids.
-Upon arrival they were greeted by a mysterious man who escorted them through the Great Pyramid.
-This LP represents the first recording Ya Ho Wha made after his “resurrection” in the Great Pyramid, and is also his last full collaboration with the band.
+This long-lost final album of Ya Ho Wha with Father's participation was recently released by Swordfish Records.
+It was recorded in the spring of 1975, just after Ya Ho Wha's spontaneous visit to India, which culminated in his initiation in the Great Pyramid of Giza on Easter Sunday.
+He was en route to the US via France when the plane was rerouted due to a storm and forced to land in Cairo, Egypt.
+Upon arrival, the group (there were four traveling) hailed a taxi, and the taxi driver suggested they stay at his brother's house.
+The next morning at 4 am, they proceeded to the Great Pyramids.
+Upon arrival, they were greeted by a mysterious man who escorted them through the Great Pyramid.
+This LP represents the first recording Ya Ho Wha made after his "resurrection" in the Great Pyramid, and is also his last full collaboration with the band.